JusteRaimbault/PatentsMining/Models/README.md

 ### Data Preprocessing

- - from csv technological classes to R-formatted sparse Matrix : use `Models/Techno/prepareData.R`
+ - from csv technological classes to R-formatted sparse Matrix : use `Techno/prepareData.R`
+ - from csv citation file to citation network in R-formatted graph and adjacency sparse matrix : use `Citation/constructNW.R`